-Intercultural competencies are essential for the success of peace operations, where missions take place in diverse socio-cultural environments.
-This course equips peacekeepers with the tools to go beyond language skills and be able to engage with local cultural, social, and organizational dynamics, bridging the gap between theoretical knowledge and practical application to enhance their operational effectiveness.
+Intercultural competencies are essential for the success of peace missions carried out in diverse socio-cultural environments.
+This course provides peacekeepers with the necessary tools to go beyond language skills and intervene effectively through their understanding of local cultural, social and organizational dynamics, bridging the gap between theoretical knowledge and practical application in order to enhance their operational effectiveness.

-The United Nations Institute of Training and Research (UNITAR) and the Organisation Internationale de la Francophonie (OIF), have partnered to develop a free, self-paced online course designed for military personnel, police officers, corrections staff, and civilians involved in peace operations, particularly in UNIFIL, MINUSCA, MONUSCO, and MSS Haiti.
-However, this course is open to all peacekeepers looking to enhance their cultural sensitivity and ability to build trust, address conflicts, and foster sustainable peace in complex settings.
+The United Nations Institute for Training and Research (UNITAR) and the International Organisation of La Francophonie (OIF), with the support of France, have partnered to develop a free, self-paced online course designed for military personnel, police officers and civilians involved in peace missions.

-The course will be available soon, Register here to receive updates and be among the first to access!
+The course will be available soon, sign up here to receive updates and be among the first to access it!

 UN Photos